radokristof/MMM-MyCommute/README.md

 This a module for the [MagicMirror](https://github.com/MichMich/MagicMirror/tree/develop).

-It shows your commute time using Google's Traffic API (requires an API Key from Google).
+It shows your commute time using Google's Directions API (requires an API Key from Google).

 It is a fork of [jclarke0000's work](https://github.com/jclarke0000/MMM-MyCommute/)